FedCC: Robust Federated Learning against Model Poisoning Attacks: Threat Model

-\begin{itemize} \itemsep{-0.2em} \item An attacker on the client side can control multiple compromised clients. \item An attacker has full control over at most $k < n/2$ clients. \item An attacker has knowledge about compromised clients’ data samples, current local model parameters, global model parameters of the previous round, and hyperparameters, such as learning rate, optimization method, loss function, batch size, and the number of local epochs. \item An attacker has no knowledge or control over the server and honest clients. \end{itemize}
+\begin{itemize} \item An attacker on the client side can control multiple compromised clients. \item An attacker has full control over at most $k < n/2$ clients. \item An attacker has knowledge about compromised clients' data, such as the current local model, previous global model, and hyperparameters. \item An attacker has no knowledge or control over the server and honest clients. \end{itemize}